ctn-waterloo/website/ctn_waterloo/content/courses/syde-750_index.md

 * **[Project Report Template Source ZIP File](https://github.com/astoeckel/syde556-w20/raw/master/project/template.zip)**
   Containing the LaTeX source code.
 This ZIP file can be directly uploaded to an online service souch as Overleaf.

-~~Students will also be expected to do a short (5min) presentation on their topic in the last week.
-That presentation should consist of a few slides (max 4), that sets up the problem and describes your expected approach.
-As with assignments, all code for projects must be submitted as well.~~

 *Update:* Instead of a presentation, students are expected to provide a short, one-page "intermediate" project report by Apr 2, 2020.
 While this intermediate report is not marked, not submitting a report by the deadline will result in a -10 mark penalty (25% of the final project).
 Have a look at [this document]( https://raw.githubusercontent.com/astoeckel/syde556-w20/master/project/interim_report_template/syde556_project_interim_report_template.pdf) for more information.